FAQ

 Master Drainage Plan (MDP): Addresses the current and future drainage needs of a given community.
 The boundary of the plan usually follows regional watershed limits.
 This updated study considers, among other matters, the increased development setbacks from the Bow River based on the 1:200-year Provincial draft flood mapping and the formerly proposed stormwater facilities being replaced as reconstructed wetlands, which will meet the requirements of the Province.

-Biophysical Impact Assessment: An updated assessment and evaluation of the impact of a proposed project on identified environmentally significant areas and natural parks.
+Biophysical Impact Assessment: An updated assessment and evaluation completed by professional biologists and agrologists outlining potential impacts and recommended mitigation strategies of the proposed project on identified environmentally significant areas, natural areas, soils and landforms, and wildlife.

 In addition to the above technical studies, the following studies and reports and associated approvals have been received for the Oxbow ASP, through the original Oxbow ASP submission.